What Is The Full Form Of LLC?

 #2 – Flexibility

 LLCs are subject to lesser regulations and disclosure-related requirements.
 Therefore, this structure provides a more flexible environment to work in.
-It is popular with smaller organizations to create this form of a structure due to restrictions of funds and manpower
+It is popular with smaller organizations to create this structure due to restrictions on funds and workforce.

 #3 – Protection of Personal Assets

 #4 – Fiduciary Duty

-After the ruling in Delaware LLC Act, 2013, it was established that the owners have a Fiduciary duty towards the LLC and its members, which implies that they have to act in the best interest of the LLC and its members.
-This is to protect the LLC’s rights from the ill intent of owners who would want to misuse the limited liability protection of this organization structure.
+The Delaware LLC Act 2013 ruling established that the owners have a Fiduciary duty towards the LLC and its members, which implies that they have to act in the best interest of the LLC and its members.
+It protects the LLC’s rights from the ill intent of owners who want to misuse this organization structure’s limited liability protection.

 #5 – Operating Agreement

 #6 – Legal Registration

 A state-specific registration is required for an LLC to start transacting.
-This somewhat similar to a certificate of commencement of business.
-Formation of the LLC is similar to receiving a certificate of incorporation.
-Still, before the LLC can begin the business, it needs to register itself as per the guidelines of the state.
+It is somewhat similar to a certificate of commencement of business.
+Likewise, the formation of the LLC is similar to receiving a certificate of incorporation.
+Still, before the LLC can begin the business, it must register per the state’s guidelines.

 #7 – Taxation

 If there is only one LLC owner, then it falls under a disregarded entity and is taxed as per the individual tax rate.
-The income or loss is specified in the Schedule C of individual tax returns.
-If there are multiple owners, it is taxed as per partnership taxation rules, and the individuals mention the income as per the reward ratio specified in the operating agreement.
+The income or loss specified in Schedule C of individual tax returns.
+If there are multiple owners, it is taxed per partnership taxation rules, and the individuals mention the income per the reward ratio specified in the operating agreement.
 However, an LLC can register itself as a corporation for taxation purposes if it feels this is appropriate.